 Jessica thinks her life is over when she loses a leg in a car accident.
 She’s not comforted by the news that she’ll be able to walk with the help of a prosthetic leg.
 Who cares about walking when you live to run?

-As she struggles to cope with crutches and a first cyborg-like prosthetic, Jessica feels oddly both in the spotlight and invisible.
-People who don’t know what to say, act like she’s not there.
-Which she could handle better if she weren't now keenly aware that she'd done the same thing herself to a girl with CP named Rosa.
+As she struggles to cope, Jessica feels that she’s both in the spotlight and invisible.
+People who don’t know what to say act like she’s not there.
+Jessica’s embarrassed to realize that she’s done the same to a girl with CP named Rosa.
 A girl who is going to tutor her through all the math she’s missed.
 A girl who sees right into the heart of her.

 With the support of family, friends, a coach, and her track teammates, Jessica may actually be able to run again.
 But that’s not enough for her now.
 She doesn’t just want to cross finish lines herself—she wants to take Rosa with her.

 “Inspirational.
 The pace of Van Draanen’s prose matches Jessica’s at her swiftest.
 Readers will zoom through the book just as Jessica blazes around the track.
 A lively and lovely story.” —Kirkus Reviews

 "I read The Running Dream on my way to the World Championships.
 I nearly missed my flight for reading it and inhaled it before I touched down.
 It's a truly touching story that feels very real."--Katrin Green, Paralympic Gold Medalist

 "This heart-touching story is a helpful reminder that we must appreciate each day and each blessing.
 When I go around "Rigor Mortis Bend" and think of Jessica, my legs do not feel nearly as tired anymore."--Jordan Hasay, four-time USA Track & Field Jr. Women's Champion